Personal Health Records – What You Need to Know

 A doctor using a tablet.
 Laptop, documentation and stethoscope in front of him, an array of medical icons displayed on the screen.
-Visualisation of Personal Health Records.

 Personal Health Records (PHRs) stand as transformative tools, reshaping the way individuals manage and interact with their health information.
 A PHR serves as a secure and dynamic digital repository.
 It encapsulates a broad spectrum of an individual’s health-related data, ranging from intricate medical histories to medication records, allergies, immunization details, and diagnostic outcomes.
 In contrast to traditional paper-based records, PHRs empower patients with an interactive platform, offering them unprecedented control over their health data.